 Hardwood floors are the perfect choice to add aesthetics and functionality to your places.
 It is the most durable flooring solution that can last for decades with proper care and maintenance.
-These floors can be of different types based on materials and offer durability and texture to your places.
+These floors can be of different types and colours based on materials and offer durability and texture to your places.

 Once you’ve determined what color you want, you can choose the best type of finish according to your budget and interior decor.
 Let’s discuss whether or not it is costly to restraints hardwood floors.

 The Costs Factors to Restain Hardwood Floors